CO-279: Services Not Provided by Preferred Network Providers

 What Does CO-279 Mean?

 CO-279 means the provider is not in the patient's preferred network tier and the payment difference is a contractual matter between the provider and payer.
-The provider cannot bill the patient for the difference.
+The provider cannot post as a contractual adjustment for the difference.
 This commonly occurs with tiered network plans where providers in lower tiers receive reduced reimbursement.

 CARC 279 indicates that the services billed were rendered by a provider who is not part of the patient's preferred or narrow network tier.
 This is distinct from a simple out-of-network denial — it specifically targets plans with multiple network tiers where the provider may be contracted with the payer but is not in the patient's specific preferred tier.